yashy3nugu/candyhouse/README.md

 - **Microservices:** User, Product, and Order services, dockerized.
 - **Databases:** MongoDB databases associated with each microservice.
 - **Kafka:** Facilitates communication between microservices.
+- **Kubernetes:** Deployed using Helm charts for orchestration, ensuring seamless scalability, load balancing, and service discovery.

 ## Microservices
 Candyhouse adopts a microservices architecture, dividing the application into distinct, independent services that communicate through APIs.
 This approach promotes modularity, enabling independent development and deployment of each service.